We Explain How a Skilled Defense Attorney Can Help You With How to Get Resisting Arrest Charge Dropped.

 Searching “how to get resisting arrest charge dropped”?
 Facing charges can be very unsettling.
 If you are facing charges for resisting arrest, there is no reason to believe those charges have to follow you for the rest of your life.
 Hire an experienced defense attorney who knows how to effectively defend against wrongful resisting arrest charges.

-If you or a loved one needs support with “how to get resisting arrest charge dropped,” contact the lawyers at Murphy & Rudolf, LLP today to discuss the details of your case: (508) 762-1397 or to fill out a contact form online.
+If you or a loved one needs support with “how to get resisting arrest charge dropped,” contact the lawyers at Murphy & Rudolf, LLP today to discuss the details of your case: (508) 570-3037 or fill out a contact form online.

 A person can be charged with resisting arrest when they knowingly prevent or attempt to prevent law enforcement from completing an arrest.
 Importantly, a person can be charged with resisting arrest for any attempts made to resist their own arrest as well as any interference in the arrest of another party.

 So what behaviors constitute resisting arrest?
 According to Massachusetts law, a person can be seen as resisting arrest if they:

 - Use threatening physical force against the arresting officer or,